Broughton Foundation Trust

 • No public application process exists - this is an invitation-only, trustee-discretionary foundation.
 Building relationships with trustees, particularly Jim Weaver, is essential.

-• West Texas focus is paramount - organizations outside West Texas, particularly those without connections to Big Spring, are unlikely to be considered.
+• West Texas focus is paramount - organisations outside West Texas, particularly those without connections to Big Spring, are unlikely to be considered.

 • Founder's legacy matters - the foundation reflects G.C.
 Broughton, Jr.'s lifelong commitment to agriculture, healthcare, and community service in Howard County, established in 1983 and continuing after his 2001 passing.

-• Grants are substantial - with a $100,000 median grant and awards up to $890,000, this foundation makes significant investments rather than small grants, suggesting they fund major initiatives or operational support.
+• Grants are substantial - with 22 grants totalling $2.6 million in 2023, this foundation makes significant investments rather than small grants, suggesting they fund major initiatives or operational support.

-• Healthcare and education are priorities - recent grantmaking shows strong support for children's hospitals, hospital foundations, nursing education, and agricultural programs.
+• Healthcare and education are priorities - recent grantmaking shows strong support for children's hospitals, hospital foundations, nursing education, and agricultural programmes.

-• Emergency services receive major support - the $890,000 grant to Howard County Volunteer Fire Department demonstrates commitment to first responders and community safety infrastructure.
+• Emergency services receive major support - historical grants to Howard County Volunteer Fire Department demonstrate commitment to first responders and community safety infrastructure.

 References